cpdally/tree-sitter-visualizer/README.md

 - **tree-sitter-javascript:** The JavaScript grammar for Tree-Sitter.
   - [tree-sitter-javascript GitHub Repository](https://github.com/tree-sitter/tree-sitter-javascript)

+## Known Issues 🐛

+1. **Code Input Display Glitch on Large Inputs:**
+   - **Issue:** Text may appear doubled in the code input field for extensive code.
+   - **Workaround:** Break down large code inputs to mitigate display problems.
+2. **Node Expansion Status Not Retained Between Tabs:**
+   - **Issue:** The selected node's expansion status is not retained when switching between AST and Query Matches tabs.
+   - **Workaround:** Manual re-expansion of nodes is required after switching tabs to maintain the selected node's visibility.

+3. **Node Selection Not Retained Between Tabs:**
+   - **Issue:** The selected node is not retained when navigating between AST and Query Matches tabs.
+   - **Workaround:** Re-select the node in the desired tab to view its details.

-**Note:** This app is in beta, feel free to explore and enhance this Tree Sitter Visualizer!
+Feel free to explore and enhance this Tree Sitter Visualizer!
 Happy queries! 🚀🌈✨